quentin-blacklock/quentin-blacklock.github.io/_pages/about.md

 Quentin seeks opportunities to solve business problems through software development, data analytics, and the strategic management of technology, people and knowledge.

+Passionate about lifelong learning, Quentin is currently exploring gamification in business, Power BI, and social knowledge management.

+Outside of geek stuff, Quentin enjoys golfing, distance cycling, and craft beer.

 ## Experience
 _____